Agent fees, amortisation and the 70% trap: how transfer window decisions drive UEFA financial sustainability risk

 Suppose a club enters the summer 2026 window with relevant revenues of €400 million for the calendar year 2026 (projected).
 Its existing squad costs -- wages, amortisation on prior transfers and agent fees already paid -- total €260 million, giving a squad cost ratio of 65% before any summer activity.
 It is compliant, with 5 percentage points of headroom before the 70% threshold.

-Total new squad cost impact in 2026: €10m + €4m + €5m = €19 million.
-The numerator moves from €260 million to €279 million.
-The ratio moves from 65% to 69.75% -- still inside the threshold, but with only 0.25 percentage points of headroom remaining.
+On the direct-expense assumption, the 2026 squad cost impact would be approximately €14 million: €5m amortisation, €4m wages and €5m agent/intermediary costs.
+The numerator would move from €260 million to €274 million, and the ratio would move from 65% to 68.5%.
+The club would remain compliant, but its headroom would narrow from 5 percentage points to 1.5 percentage points.
 If the club had acquired two players on equivalent terms, or if the first player's agent fee had been €8 million rather than €5 million, the ratio would have crossed 70% before the window closed.
 And from 2027, the full €8 million annual wage cost would be in the numerator, pushing the ratio further unless revenues grow to match.

 Real-Time SCR Callout